-This initial design sprint can evolve into an established brand design system that communications logo placement, co-branding, construction, and color.
+This initial design sprint can evolve into an established brand design system that communicates logo placement, co-branding, construction, and color.
 This componentized design system is an online, digital guide that allows future actors to understand how the logo behaves in different sizes and colors, on different platforms, mediums, resolutions, browsers, and devices.

 The size, weight, and spacing of your type, combined with your copy’s voice and tone, are what give your brand its personality.

 An initial design sprint dives straight into brand exploration, forcing us to immediately think about how typography fits into a brand’s complete visual language.

 Typography holds the power to effectively communicate your brand’s values, but only if it’s consistently implemented through well-structured, and articulated, design systems.